The World of Valden

 Year 3495 – Advanced engineering allows for sturdier bridges and roads and leads to colonization of larger settlements.

-Year 3500 (Epoch of Humanity) – A band of humans living on the border of the Elven forests, moves into the lands abdicated by the Dwarves.
+Year 3500 (Epoch of Humanity) – A band of humans living on the border of the Elven forests, moves into the lands abdicated by the Dwarves and simultaneously begin clearing out any Elven Exiles that remain in the nearby area.
 Their leader is crowned King Godwin the First.
-Godwinson is officially founded and begins rapidly annexing land and building elaborate cities, using the abandoned Dwarven fortresses as starters.
+Godwinson is officially founded and begins rapidly annexing land and building elaborate cities, using the abandoned Dwarven fortresses as starters and claiming Elven exile farms and livestock for cultivation.
+The Elves living in this lands are pushed into nearby arid mountain passages.

 Year 3507 – Under the lawful organization of Godwinson, a collection of human mages, Dwarven magical crafters and renegade mainland elves found Archons Hold, creating the Order of Arcanamach Mage’s Guild.